JulioJu/BeeBuzzinessTest/README.md

         ]
         ```
         3. The tool crashes with sonar.js
+          (maybe it's caused because I've forgotten to add it in package.json)
-        4. Warnings about not rules not still implemented on ESLint
+        4. Warnings about rules not still implemented on ESLint
+        5. Skip all comments

 # Notes for me about mocha and jest